toddsharpe/MetalOS/README.md

 See also: [Loader Params](inc/LoaderParams.h)

 ### Kernel
-TODO
+Monolithic preemptive kernel.

 Quick Notes:
-* UEFI Runtime is mapped into Kernel addressspace, allowing runtime services to be called
+* UEFI Runtime is mapped into Kernel address space, allowing runtime services to be called
 * Each process has at least one thread
 * Each user thread also contains a kernel thread for when executing Kernel code (interrupt handler, systemcall)